Which students might be eligible for accommodations?

 What accommodations are available?

 A wide variety of accommodations are available depending on your disability.
-The Director of Accessibility Services will work with you (and your Academic Advisor, for center students) to determine which accommodations you need.
+The OAS Staff will work with you to determine which accommodations you need.
+Examples of services and auxiliary aid available to qualifying individuals include: extended time for exams, a quiet testing environment, note-taking software, hand-held recorders, captioning services, books in alternative format, and transportation assistance.
 All decisions are made on a case-by-case basis.

 Where is the Office of Disability Services located?